-- Arranged and covered by UNDP CO from the respective project budget without making any reimbursements to the IC (any assignment-related travel (economy class), accommodation (bed & breakfast) or, - Reimbursed to the IC upon the submission of the receipts/invoices of the expenses by the IC and approval of the UNDP.
-The reimbursement of each cost item is subject to following constraints/conditions provided in below table; - Covered by the combination of both options.
+- Arranged and covered by UNDP CO from the respective project budget without making any reimbursements to the IC, - Reimbursed to the IC upon the submission of the receipts/invoices of the expenses by the IC and approval of the UNDP.
+The reimbursement of each cost item subject to following constraints/conditions provided in below table; - Covered by the combination of both options provided above.